zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

   4. Check that you can access your API service endpoints through the Gateway.

   5. (Optional) Check that you can access your API service endpoints directly outside of the Gateway.

+## Notes

+#### Log messages during registration problems

+When Enabler connects to Discovery service and fails for a reason like Discovery location not correct, Discovery service down, TLS certificate invalid and such, you can see error messages printed in the Enabler's log.
+We do not suppress these messages as they are important for resolving problems during the Enabler registration.
+You can suppress these messages in your logging framework of choice by setting the log levels to `OFF` on the following loggers:

+    com.netflix.discovery.DiscoveryClient, com.netflix.discovery.shared.transport.decorator.RedirectingEurekaHttpClient